By Kate Ranta on Aug 11, 2021 @ 11:00 AM

 Bring the conversation from the dentist office to your home!
 It is beneficial for your child to know the importance of good dental hygiene.
 You can get them to watch exciting and informative books about the importance of oral hygiene.
 This can help them understand some dental issues like cavities and tooth decays and they will be more encouraged to protect their dental health.

 A back-to-school dental check-up will help your child avoid dental issues during the entire new school year.
 Therefore being essential to include this routine in your back-to-school routine.
-Want a fun activity to do with the family to encourage healthy dental habits at home?
-Download our free DIY mouthwash guide!
+Want a fun activity for the waiting room?
+Download our free dental health coloring book!